 The COST tool has already made a significant impact on advocacy and policy work on the matter of internet disruptions during its development phase.
 COST calculated that a shutdown in Sri Lanka during protests led to an estimated loss of $30,000,000 USD, supporting community efforts to change policies that harm the right to free expression, free assembly and free association.
 In Iraq, multi-day outages cost the economy an estimated $40,000,000 USD, with the COST analysis making impact broadly from local vendors to the oil industry.
 In August, the COST pre-release version indicated that a shutdown in Ethiopia cost 3,500,000 birr, a key figure that was cited in letters addressed to state officials.

-NetBlocks is an independent civil society organisation working at the intersection of digital rights, cyber security and internet governance.
-The organisation monitors internet disruptions globally in real time through its Internet Shutdown Observatory, developing open and inclusive technology and policy to forward human rights in the digital age.
+The NetBlocks Group is an internet watchdog founded by technologist Alp Toker, working at the intersection of digital rights, cyber security and internet governance.
+The organisation monitors internet disruptions globally in real time through its Internet Observatory, providing innovative technology and policy solutions to advance human rights in the digital age.

 About the Internet Society